Wiṣag Koṣ Maṣcamakuḍ

 College Credit Pathway Pathway - High School Equivalency through TOCC

-The College Credit Pathway Pathway is an option for adults seeking to obtain their High School Equivalency (HSE) Diploma in collaboration with Arizona Department of Education and Tohono O’odham Community College.
+The College Credit Pathway is an option for adults seeking to obtain their High School Equivalency (HSE) Diploma in collaboration with Arizona Department of Education and Tohono O’odham Community College.
 Effective July 1, 2018, adults can earn their HSE Diploma by demonstrating completion of 25 specific college credits along with passing the AZ Civics Test.

 Who is eligible for the College Credit Pathway?